 General Psychology will allow you to explore the way humans and animals respond and interact to their circumstances and environment.
 This major involves the study of human and animal behavior through scientific research.
 Your coursework will help you understand the inner workings of a person including personality types, how we learn language, inherited traits, what role environment plays in development and more.

 Classes that you can expect when majoring in General Psychology include: abnormal psychology, sensation and perception, research methods, cognition, personality, learning, social psychology, general psychology, developmental psychology, and neuroscience.

-The United States has 1,563 different schools where you can get a degree in general psychology.
-Our 2021 Best Colleges for General Psychology ranking analyzes 779 of these schools to determine the best overall colleges for general psychology students.
-Continue reading to check out one of our many unbiased rankings of psychology programs later in this article.
+Our 2023 Best General Psychology Schools ranking analyzes 965 of these schools to determine the best overall colleges for general psychology students.
+Explore this or one of our many other custom psychology rankings further below.

 General Psychology requires a great deal of memorization as you learn specific terminology and theories.
 A sense of curiosity will help you investigate and understand behavior and genetics.
 Students should be adaptable and work well with others.
 This major requires a lot of group work and interaction with people from diverse backgrounds.

 In addition to people skills, you should also be comfortable working with numbers and performing scientific experiments.
 Learn to quickly extract important information from readings and data.
 Problem solving skills will help you work through difficult labs, as well as apply theories and strategies to life situations.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Once you obtain your degree, additional psychology certifications required to pursue a career in this field.

 There are many different psychology degree levels.
 You can get anything from a in general psychology to the highest psychology degree, a .
 Different general psychology degrees vary in how long they take.